Skip to main content

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 In our previous tutorials, such as [3-Position Motion Generation Synthesis with Alternate Moving Pivots], we used a "standard" synthesis approach.
-We defined the moving coupler first, and the geometry dictated where the ground pivots (O2 and O4) had to be.
+We defined the moving coupler first, and the geometric construction dictated where the ground pivots (O2 and O4) had to be.

 But what if you don't have that freedom?